4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Introduction

 \section{Introduction}

-For an autonomous vehicle to safely navigate in complex environments, it is necessary for it to sense and then internally represent its surroundings.
-In particular, in order to be able to navigate in spaces shared with people, it is imperative that people can be reliably detected.
-To this end, vision-based systems and lidar sensors should provide the vehicle with low-noise, high-resolution scene data.
-However, they both fall short in acquiring accurate information about the scene in adverse weather conditions such as rain and fog~\cite{lidar-bad-dawson, lidar-bad-kim}.
-In contrast to cameras and lidars, radars allow for obtaining data on parts of the environment that would otherwise be obscured by precipitation and airborne particles, albeit with the disadvantage of capturing the scene at a lower angular resolution and with more noise.
+For an autonomous vehicle to safely navigate complex environments, accurate perception and internal representation of its surroundings is critical.
+In particular, navigating spaces shared with people requires reliable human detection.
+To this end, vision-based systems and lidar sensors can provide the vehicle with low-noise, high-resolution data under ideal visibility conditions.
+However, they both fall short in adverse conditions such as rain, fog, dust, or smoke~\cite{lidar-bad-dawson, lidar-bad-kim}.
+Unlike cameras and lidars, modern radar sensors enable robotic perception of objects otherwise obscured by precipitation and airborne particles (see Fig.\ref{fig:front}), albeit with the disadvantages of lower angular resolution and more noise.
+This makes radar a compelling option for detecting people under low-visibility conditions.
+This is particularly important in field robotics applications such as mining, construction, and forestry, where adverse visibility is common and operational safety is imperative.

-Mining is an industry that rapidly adopts autonomous vehicles.
-Underground operations often involve a serious risk of injury or death; a significant danger is posed by heavy machinery such as dump trucks or drill rigs operating near personnel~\cite{mine-safety-icmm}.
-Cameras and lidars bear the risk of failing to detect people obscured by airborne particulates such as smoke and dust.
-This makes radar a compelling option for detecting individuals under low-visibility conditions.

-Advancements in deep learning have made it the prevailing approach in radar object detection.
-Previous research has been primarily focused on object detection using radar data that provides range-azimuth (RA) or range-azimuth-Doppler (RAD) information about the environment.
-While such data can be obtained with relatively inexpensive radar technology, these sensors lack the elevation dimension.
-On the other hand, radars that provide power measurements in four dimensions (range, azimuth, elevation, and Doppler) are also available and often denoted as \emph{4D radars}.
-The additional elevation data may be critical in cases where pedestrians have fallen due to loss of consciousness, particularly since their motionlessness makes them much harder to distinguish in terms of Doppler measurements.
-Fitting vehicles with 4D radar people detection technology may prove especially useful in mines, as it may enable people to work in the same areas as autonomous machines (whereas today, self-driving mining vehicles are typically forced to stop if a person enters the site).
+Advancements in deep learning have established it as the dominant approach for object detection and segmentation across radar and other sensing modalities.
+Previous research \cite{ramp-cnn, mvrss,rodnet,RadarVelocityTransformer} on segmentation of two-dimensional radar data has focused on radars providing range-azimuth (RA) or range-azimuth-Doppler (RAD) information.
+While such data can be obtained with relatively inexpensive radar technology, these sensors lack an elevation dimension.
+Conversely, radars providing power measurements in three spatial dimensions (range, azimuth, elevation) plus Doppler are also available and are often denoted as 4D, or 3+1D, radars.
+The elevation data may prove critical in cases where people have collapsed due to loss of consciousness, since motionless targets are indistinguishable through Doppler measurements.

-Previous methods have represented the 4D radar data as point clouds or tensors~\cite{k-radar, tj4dradset}.
-Representing the data as \emph{heatmaps}, i.e., two-dimensional projections from the 4D radar data, constitutes a promising alternative.